Lydia-Arocena/PROJECT2-Data-Pipeline/README.md

 - "data": a directory that contains the original dataframe and the cleaned and enriched one.

+- "Images": a directory that contains the cover photo.

 SOURCES:
 - [dataset](https://www.kaggle.com/orhankaramancode/city-quality-of-life-dataset)
 - [Waki API](https://api.waqi.info/feed)